-The APR-DRG method applies to general acute care hospitals previously paid by DRGs, including out-of-District hospitals with the exception of Maryland hospitals.
+The APR-DRG method applies to general acute care hospitals previously paid by DRGs, including outof-District hospitals except for Maryland hospitals.
 Maryland hospitals will continue to be paid by their current method as required by a federal waiver.
 Stand-alone mental health, long-term care, and rehabilitation facilities are not included in this payment method.